MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/connect-to-exchange-online-powershell/mfa-connect-to-exchange-online-powershell.md

 - The Exchange Online Remote PowerShell Module needs to be installed on your computer:

-  1. In Internet Explorer or Edge, open the Exchange admin center (EAC) for your Exchange Online organization.
+  1. In Internet Explorer or Edge (chromium-based version is not supported yet), open the Exchange admin center (EAC) for your Exchange Online organization.
 For instructions, see [Exchange admin center in Exchange Online](https://docs.microsoft.com/exchange/exchange-admin-center).

      **Note**: A browser that uses ClickOnce to download (like Internet Explorer or Edge) is needed to complete the next step.